KTH-DD2480-Fundsoft/assignment-2/docs/README.md

 ```bash
 make html
 ```
-from within the `doc` directory.
+from within the `docs` directory.

 ## Viewing the documentation
-The documentation can be viewed by opening the file `doc/build/index.html` in a web browser.
+The documentation can be viewed by opening the file `docs/build/index.html` in a web browser.

 ## Things to consider when creating modules
 1. Do not use hyphens in module names, it will most likely cause the autodoc to fail.
 Use underscores instead.